itlyons/USBudget_DataVisualization/README.md

 * Visualize in what departments and/or programs most federal money is spent.

 Sources:
-* United Sstates Treasury Department
+* United States Treasury Department
 * White House Office of Management and Budget